-Action Description Check Preparing an inclusion strategy Brief staff on inclusivity Ensure staff understanding the different between integration and inclusion and agree an inclusion strategy for people with protected characteristics (gender, ethnicity, sexuality etc.) Identify Infrastructure / social barriers Use Table 4.1 to Identify any physical and nonphysical barriers to full inclusion and mitigate effects as far as possible.
-Design family friendly working practices Discuss how the Lab will support members' with parenting, child care and other caring responsibilities, and any facilities that enable flexible and remote working.
-Preparing a space Find a suitable space Identify a temporary or permanent co-working space with space, tables, chairs (enough for the number of teams and participants you want to receive), special rooms (e.g. workshops, storage), access to WiFi, electricity, a kitchen, lockable rooms or lockers, accessible printer, toilets, a training/meeting room, relaxation room, place for chatting and spending free time.
-Prepare for meals and breaks Ensure you have everything you need to cater/accommodate people so that no-one has to leave during an event.
+Action Description Check Preparing an inclusion str ategy Brief staff on inclusivity ty Ensure staff understanding the different between integration and inclusion and agree an inclusion strategy for people with protected characteristics (gender, ethnicity, sexuality etc.) Identify Infrastructure / social barriers Use Table 4.1 to Identify any physical and nonphysical barriers to full inclusion and mitigate effects as far as possible.
+Design family friendly working practices Discuss how the Lab will support members with parenting, child care and other caring responsibilities, and any facilities that enable flexible and remote working.
+Preparing a space Find a suitable space Identify a temporary or permanent co-working space with space, tables, chairs (enough for the number of teams and participants you want to receive), special rooms (e.g. workshops, storage), access to Wi-Fi, electricity, a kitchen, lockable rooms or lockers, accessible printer, toilets, a training/meeting room, relaxation room, place for chatting and spending free time.
+Prepare for meals and breaks Ensure you have everything you need to cater for/accommodate people so that no-one has to leave during an event.
 Prepare and place adverts Advertise to potential participants, to multipliers, to consultants and experts, to persons and organisations that might contribute to the sustainable establishment of the FairShares Lab.
-Prepare simple, descriptive, attractive and brief information media, explain entry terms, vision and ideas.
+Prepare simple, descriptive, attractive and brief information media.
+Explain entry terms, vision and ideas.
 Invite consultants, support experts and coaches Employ (sessional?) adult educators to facilitate early learning / ideation activities.
 Use contact networks to find consultants / experts / coaches willing to support lab participants.
-Start and ideation Design learning activities Design evening sessions or start-up weekends that use OPERA to generate viable ideasvmyuqatv3bwu

-Facilitate team formation Facilitate group work to develop ideas using Open Space and World Cafe workshops, and schedule time for groups to present initial ideasntfac2nhkjr6 Record and screen ideas Enrol on the FairShares Platform and enter promising ideas in the FairShares Planner.
+Start and ideation Design learning activities (Links don't work) Design evening sessions or start-up weekends that use OPERA to generate viable ideas.
+Facilitate team formation Facilitate group work to develop ideas using Open Space and World Cafe workshops, and schedule time for groups to present initial ideas.
+Record and screen ideas Enrol on the FairShares Platform and enter promising ideas in the FairShares Planner.
 Publicise ideas, obtain stakeholder responses and prepare / evaluate FairShares Plans.

-Prototyping Incubate / prototype ideas Facilitate workshops in which participants test assumptions and improve their ideas with stakeholders until there is a 'minimum viable product/service' defined.
+Action Description Check Prototyping Incubate / prototype ideas Facilitate workshops in which participants test assumptions and improve their ideas with stakeholders until there is a 'minimum viable product/service' defined.
 Prepare a FairShares Canvass Get participants to refine idea and populate a FairShares Canvass / implementation plan: set out value propositions, social enterprise (business) models and operating arrangements.
 Start and restart Pre-start checks Work with experts in law and tax to prepare for implementation.
 Establish impacts of starting to trade on key persons.
 Obtain finance Discuss financial options.
 Consider crowd-financing activities / pitching opportunities.
 Seek seed / bank funding options and opportunities.
 Prepare for incorporation Discuss / debate which legal form will support the social enterprise model that achieves the working practices / governance / social value creation desired.
 Establishing Agree operational procedures Get procedures, programme information, expert advisers and stakeholders relationships settled.
 Social audit and reporting Design your approach to social auditing (through bespoke system or further use of the FairShares Planner?)
-Plan future relationship with host Lab Clarify how the FairShares Lab can continue to support the enterprise and generate impact, and whether the Lab should have an equity holding in companies/cooperatives it has supported.
+Plan future relationship with host Lab

-7. Glossary
+8. Glossary